 The great thing about writing for B2B companies is, even these days, there isn't much competition.

 Sure, there are a lot of generalist copywriters out there.
 Thousands.
 But B2B companies don't want to hire just any copywriter.
 They want someone who is skilled and knowledgeable in B2B copywriting — crafting emails, ads, blogs, case studies, and white papers that interest and persuade CEOs, corporate managers, and business owners.

 In fact, often when a new prospect contacts me, I'm the only true B2B copywriter they've been able to find.

 2. Lots of companies.

 Another thing I love about being a B2B copywriter is I'll never run out of opportunities.
-There are more than 5.7 B2B companies in the U.S. alone.
+There are more than 5.7 million B2B companies in the U.S. alone.
 That's a big pie.
 And to be successful as a B2B copywriter, you only need five or six good clients to fill your schedule.

 I know some writers who focus on niche markets with only a dozen or so major players.
 If they don't do well with those companies, they're done.

 I don't like working on projects for one-off clients I'll never hear from again.
 Too stressful and unprofitable.
 Instead, I prefer to build a solid relationship with clients who have an ongoing need for copywriting, year after year.
 That way, I can get to know them and their business and, frankly, get to a point where I'm writing copy they love faster and with little or no revisions.